 Do US citizens need a visa for New Zealand?

-eTA New Zealand from United States
+eTA New Zealand from the United States

-After paying the New Zealand travel visa for US citizens fee and a tourist levy, the eTA New Zealand visa application from USA should be processed quickly and will arrive via email.
-In some cases, additional documentation may be required in order for the visa for New Zealand from USA to be approved.
+After paying the New Zealand eTA for US citizens fee and a tourist levy NZ, the eTA New Zealand application from the USA is quickly processed and sent to the applicant by email.
+In some cases, additional documentation may be required in order for the NZeTA from the USA to be approved.

-Visa New Zealand requirements for Americans
+eTA New Zealand requirements for Americans

-Applicants who have a passport of an additional nationality need to make sure they apply with the same passport they travel with, as the eTA for New Zealand for US citizens can only be associated with one passport.
+Applicants who have an additional passport due to dual nationality need to make sure they apply with the same passport they travel with, as the eTA for New Zealand for US citizens can only be associated with one passport.

 How long can a US citizen stay in New Zealand without a visa?

-United States passport holders are currently exempt from obtaining a visa for New Zealand from USA when their trip lasts for up to 90 days.
-However, US citizens will soon be required to get a tourist visa for New Zealand to enter the country.
+United States passport holders are exempt from obtaining a traditional visa for New Zealand from the USA for trips of up to 90 days for tourism or business purposes.
+However, they are required to get a relevant NZeTA to enter the country.

-Travel to New Zealand from USA
+Travel to New Zealand from the USA

 Fans of director Peter Jackson will not want to miss a tour of the spectacular locations used in the Lord of the Rings and Hobbit films.
-There is also a wealth of natural phenomena including geysers and thermal springs, as well as the rich culture of the native Maori population, to explore.
+There is also a wealth of natural phenomena including geysers and thermal springs, as well as the rich culture of the native Maori population to explore.